bultza/IRIS2-firmware-flight/telemetry/README.md

 ```console
 python3 showGraphTelemetry.py 20220214_baroTest_tlm.csv
 ```
-> warning; With both programs you have to modify the code to display other telemetry values.

 ## Docker Alternative
 I tried to install grafana and influx with docker-compose unsuccessfully, access permisions need to be fixed between dockers to make them work